Interlaken Avenue around 1905.

 The following plan of Interlaken Park comes from the 1899 book “The Illustrated Laconian”.
 Purportedly, a local businessman intended to build an alpine village on the site.
 Additionally, in the late 1800’s, Lake Winnipesaukee was oft referred to as the “Switzerland of America”.
 Hence, all the Swiss names for the streets: Oberland, Wetterhorn, St. Bernard, Grindelwald, Geneva, Lucern, Alpenrose, and Vevey.
 Lucerne Avenue, which parallels Interlaken Avenue on the 1899 map below, still exists.
 Alpenrose Avenue continues in altered form, as the Alpenrose Plaza.
 All the other named streets are long gone.
 Most of the area north of Lucerne Avenue is now part of the 27-acre Weirs Community Park.

-Here is the current-day configuration of the same area.
+Below is a near-modern configuration of the same area.
 Clearly, the development did not work out as planned for the 1899 investors.
-Notice that part of Interlaken Avenue still seems to exist on the modern-day map.
+Notice that part of Interlaken Avenue still shows on the map.
+But this is a ghost road that does not exist.
+The large parcel on the map showing as belonging to the City of Laconia was formerly a girl’s camp known as Camp Acadia and is now the Weirs Community Park.

 This circa 1959 aerial photo of Weirs Beach shows that at least part of Interlaken Avenue, visible in the bottom right corner of the photo, was still in existence at that time.
 Today, no remnant remains of Interlaken Avenue, with the part visible in this aerial replaced by a miniature golf course.